Jizerská padesátka: History

 The beginning of the race goes back to the year 1968, when a group of mountain climbers of TJ Lokomotiva came with an idea of undertaking a race in the Jizera Mountains.
-They became the forerunners of what is nowadays known as the ‘Jizerska 50’.
+They became the forerunners of what is nowadays known as the ‘Jizerská 50’.

 The first race was held on 20 January 1968.
 There were 52 competitors who participated in the race from Bedřichov to Kořenov and back.
 The winner was Josef Driml of TJ Lokomotiva Liberec.
 In 1970 the members of the Peru expedition participated in this race.
 Unfortunately, they were all buried by an avalanche under Huascarán four months later.
 The fourth year of the race and all next years were therefore held in the memory of these brave men who died in Peru on 31 May 1970 during an infamous expedition.

 The race became very popular and in 1978 nearly 8,000 competitors participated in the race.
 In past few years the track was changed, which was a lucky step in order to increase popularity and the value of the race.
 The Jizerská 50 is considered to be a very well organized race.
 In 1999 it was included in the Worldloppet Ski Federation and in 2003 it was for the first time held as a part of FIS Marathon Cup.